IRS Notice CP2000

 Again, you can respond using the response form that came with your letter.
 Or you can draft a signed statement explaining why you disagree with the changes.
 Also, include a copy of the notice and any schedules from your tax return that relate to the proposed changes.

-If You Disagree With Some of the Changes on the IRS CP2000
+What to Do if You Disagree With Changes on the IRS CP2000

-In some cases, you may agree with some of the changes and disagree with others.
-Again, send in that response form or a signed statement explaining what you agree and disagree with.
+In some cases, you may agree with some of the changes outlined on the notice and disagree with others.
+Again, send in that response form or a signed statement to the IRS explaining what you agree and disagree with.
 You should also include an amended tax return that details how the changes affect your return.

 Write “for reference only” on the top of the amended tax return.
 At this point, you aren’t really refiling your return.
 You’re simply illustrating how the changes that you believe are correct affect your return.

-If you agree with the changes proposed on the notice, you can just wait until the IRS sends the notice of deficiency.
+If you agree with the changes proposed on the notice, you can just wait until the IRS sends the CP2000 notice of deficiency.
 Then, you can pay the bill.
-However, it’s important to note that when the IRS makes changes to your tax return, it also assesses interest and penalties on the additional taxes due.
+However, it’s important to note that when the IRS makes changes to your tax return, it also assesses interest and penalties on the additional taxes due, back dated to the original due date.

 To request a penalty waiver, send the IRS a letter explaining why you didn’t report the additional income.
-Also, include a copy of your CP notice and IRS Form 843 (Claim for Refund and Request for Abatement).
-Generally, the IRS is willing to abate penalties if you have reasonable cause or if it’s the first time you’ve ever incurred penalties.
+Include a copy of your CP notice and IRS Form 843 (Claim for Refund and Request for Abatement).
+Generally, the IRS is willing to abate penalties if you have reasonable cause or if it’s the first time you’ve incurred penalties and you have good tax compliance from the last few years.

-Usually, when you receive an IRS CP2000 notice, you aren’t expecting a bill.
+Usually, when you receive an IRS CP2000 notice, you aren’t expecting another tax bill.
 You already filed your tax return, paid the balance, and moved on with your life.
-A CP2000 notice from out of the blue often creates a tax bill that you haven’t budgeted for.
+Getting a CP2000 notice out of the blue often means you have a tax bill that you haven’t budgeted for.

 Luckily, the IRS offers a lot of options for people who can’t afford to pay their tax bills in full.
 In particular, you may want to do one of the following: